-This article (packed with statistics, number-lovers) will be published by The Academic Book of the Future and University College London Press in April 2017.
-I explored the old chestnut that women don’t get published as much as men, from the perspective of authors and subjects, counting books currently in print about women authors operating between 1930 and 1960, and found some extraordinary results.
-Basically, if they aren’t Virginia Woolf, books about women writers from this period barely get published at all.
+This Open Access article (packed with statistics, number-lovers) is published in the online The Academic Book of the Future by University College London Press (February 2018).
+I explore the old chestnut that women don’t get published as much as men, from the perspective of authors and subjects, counting books currently in print about women authors operating between 1930 and 1960, and found some extraordinary results.
+Basically, if they aren’t about Virginia Woolf, books about women writers from this period barely get published at all.
 See more on the data here.
 I also blogged about it here.

-These are my three contributions to the collection of essays on Rose Macaulay that I edited, to be published by Routledge in 2017.
+These are my three contributions to the collection of essays on Rose Macaulay that I edited, published by Routledge in 2017.

 ‘Popular periodicals: Wartime newspapers, magazines and journals’, in eds Ann-Marie Einhaus and Katherine Baxter The Edinburgh Companion to the First World War in the Arts (Edinburgh University Press, 2017), 245-60.

 This is a book chapter, and an opportunity for a glorious wallow in some of my favourite research material, the periodicals of the First World War.
 I seem to have been researching this for years without realising it, but the new research I did for this chapter has spawned a database, which you can read about here.

 ‘Beyond the subversion / containment binary: Middlebrow fiction and social change’, in REAL.
 Yearbook of Research in English and American Literature.
 Literature and Cultural Change, ed.
 Ingo Berensmeyer (Narr Francke Attempto Verlag, 2016), 101-20.